F1rst-Unicorn/stocks/manual/server/upgrading.md

 * `stocks.key.pem` -> `stocks-stocks.key.pem`
 * `stocks.ca-chain.pem` -> `stocks-stocks.ca-chain.pem`

+Finally inside the CA, edit both `openssl.cnf` and `intermediate/openssl.cnf` files to have their new path at `dir`, somewhere in the first few lines.

 ## 4.8.0.0-1

 Changes in the database model require a database migration.
 Shut down the tomcat